Amy Cuddy: Early life and education

-Cuddy grew up in the small Pennsylvanian town of Robesonia.
+Cuddy grew up in Robesonia, Pennsylvania.
 She graduated from Conrad Weiser High School in 1990.

-In 1998, Cuddy earned a Bachelor of Arts in psychology, graduating magna cum laude, from the University of Colorado.
+In 1998, Cuddy earned a Bachelor of Arts in psychology, graduating magna cum laude from the University of Colorado.

+She experienced a traumatic brain injury during college.
 She attended the University of Massachusetts Amherst from 1998 to 2000 before transferring to Princeton University to follow her adviser, Susan Fiske.

 She received a Master of Arts in 2003 and a Doctor of Philosophy in 2005 in social psychology (dissertation: "The BIAS Map: Behavior from intergroup affect and stereotypes") from Princeton University.

 Academic career

 From 2005 to 2006, Cuddy was an assistant professor of psychology at Rutgers University.
-In 2012, she was an assistant professor at the Kellogg School of Management at Northwestern University, where she taught leadership in organizations in the MBA program and research methods in the doctoral program.
-In 2013, she was an assistant professor in the Negotiation, Organizations and Markets Unit at the Harvard Business School, where she taught courses in negotiations, leadership, power and influence, and research methods.
+From 2006 to 2008, she was an assistant professor at the Kellogg School of Management at Northwestern University, where she taught leadership in organizations in the MBA program and research methods in the doctoral program.
+From 2008 to 2017, she was an assistant professor and then associate professor in the Negotiation, Organizations and Markets Unit at the Harvard Business School, where she taught courses in negotiations, leadership, power and influence, and research methods.
 In the spring of 2017, The New York Times reported, "she quietly left her tenure-track job at Harvard", where she lectured in the psychology department.